DevelDoe/devel-react/readme.md

 ---

+### 1.1 Add A Third Party API
+*This minor update adds a show case for consuming a third party api.*

+* 1.1.1 Install Axios node module
+* 1.1.2 Add Component to display output from the API
+* 1.1.3 Configure Redux to consume the Thrid Party APT

-### 1.1 Firebase CRUD Bransh
+### 1.2 Firebase CRUD Bransh
 *This minor update adds Firebase as a backend CRUD solution.*

-* 1.1.1 Create an account on Firebase
+* 1.2.1 Create an account on Firebase
-* 1.1.2 Create a new project
+* 1.2.2 Create a new project
-* 1.1.3 Install firebase
+* 1.2.3 Install firebase
-* 1.1.4 Add firebase configuration file
+* 1.2.4 Add firebase configuration file
-* 1.1.5 temporarily disable authentication requirements at firebase
+* 1.2.5 temporarily disable authentication requirements at firebase
-* 1.1.6 Add an input form
+* 1.2.6 Add an input form
-* 1.1.7 Set styles for inputs & forms
+* 1.2.7 Set styles for inputs & forms
-* 1.1.8 Refactor inputs to use redux
+* 1.2.8 Refactor inputs to use redux
-* 1.1.9 Pushing new items to Firebase
+* 1.2.9 Pushing new items to Firebase
-* 1.1.10 Fetching items from Firebase
+* 1.2.10 Fetching items from Firebase
-* 1.1.11 Displaying items from store
+* 1.2.11 Displaying items from store
-* 1.1.12 Removing items
+* 1.2.12 Removing items

 ## BACKLOG